Dr Andelka M. Phillips

 Qualifications: BA/LLB, BA(Hons), LLM(First Class Honours) (Auckland), DPhil(Oxon)

-Dr Phillips is a Senior Lecturer at Te Piringa Faculty of Law and a Research Associate with the University of Oxford's Centre for Health, Law and Emerging Technologies (HeLEX).
+Dr Phillips is a Senior Lecturer at Te Piringa Faculty of Law and a Research Associate/Academic Affiliate with the University of Oxford's Centre for Health, Law and Emerging Technologies (HeLEX).

 Her research interests are in Information Technology Law and Medical and Health Law, specifically the use, storage, and treatment of sequenced genomic data.
 Her current and on-going research is concerned with a variety of issues, including: wrap contracts, the regulation of emerging and disruptive technologies, consumer protection, surveillance technologies, artificial intelligence and regulation of robotics, synthetic biology, cyber security, and responsible innovation.
-She is also particularly interested in the societal impact of new and emerging technologies.
+She is also particularly interested in the societal impact of new and emerging technologies and developments in consumer focussed healthcare.

 Andelka was formerly the Ussher Assistant Professor in Information Technology Law and the Convenor of the Technology, Law and Society Research Group in the Law School at Trinity College Dublin, the University of Dublin.
 She has also taught at the University of Oxford and the University of Auckland.